 - 1. Name, department, rank, and date of application - 2.
 Date of initial appointment and date of tenure - 3.
 Date(s) of prior sabbatical(s) and prior external and internal research support of the past 10 years (Append copies of the most recent prior sabbatical, pre-tenure, senior summer fellowship, research grant, and summer research stipend reports) - 4.
 First semester eligible for sabbatical and period of proposed sabbatical - 5.
 Title of project - 6.
 Primary focus of project: research, pedagogical development, or professional development. - 7.
-Short project summary of no more than 250 words - 8.
+Short project summary of no more than 150 words - 8.
 Benefit of the project to the university - 9.
-Detailed description of proposed project.
-The tasks to be performed should be described, and the expected results should be outlined in detail.
-The importance of the project should be discussed and its relevance to the investigator's long-term research plans explained.
-Indicate resources necessary for completion, any related work already done, a detailed timeline for completion, expected final product(s), and dissemination plan (e.g., in an appropriate peer-reviewed venue). - 10.
-Relevant bibliography - 11.
+Detailed description of proposed project of no more than 1000 words - A. Tasks: The tasks to be performed should be described, and the expected results should be outlined in detail.
+Any related work already done should also be described. - B. Importance and relevance: The importance of the project should be discussed and its relevance to the investigator's long-term research plans explained. - C. Timeline: A detailed timeline of the tasks to be performed during the duration of the award should be included. - D. Expected final product(s): The expected final product(s) should be explicitly described. - E. Dissemination plan: The plan for disseminating research findings or product(s) in an appropriate peer-reviewed venue should be described. - F. Resources: Resources necessary for the completion of the proposed project should be described, if applicable.

+- 10. Relevant bibliography.
+Works related to the project recently published in the applicant's field should be included. - 11.
 Comments - 12.
 For projects involving research with human subjects or animals, Institutional Review Board (IRB) approval or Institutional Animal Care and Use Committee (IACUC) approval is not needed at the time of this proposal but it is expected to be obtained before commencement of the project.
 Indicate here if IRB or IACUC approval is required.
 A copy of the IRB or IACUC approval letter should be submitted to the Faculty Research Committee Administrative Liaison, CNS 300. - 13.
 Curriculum Vitae (The curriculum vitae should reflect applicant's record of teaching, research, and service).